Telescopic Dentures – German Technology New To Australia

 Does food get trapped in telescopic dentures?

 Food entrapment occurs when you don’t have the right design or fitment.
-You need the right team of dental technicians and dental specialist to have the perfect fit.
+You need the right team of dental technicians and a dental specialist to have the perfect fit.
 Dr. Florian Mack is the person you want making your Telescopic Dentures to illuminate this problem.